 Number of annual visitors: 2,741,126

-You’d think that the Tower of London would appear higher in the list, but with 2.7 million visitors every year it only makes number six.
-When you look at the crowd outside then it might seem like all 2.7 million have come on the same day!
+You’d think the Tower of London would appear higher in the list but with 2.7 million visitors every year it only makes number six… but when you look at the gargantuan crowd outside then will probably seem like all 2.7 million have come on the same day!

-This World Heritage Site dates back 1,000 years and contains some of London’s most famous places: the White Tower, Bloody Tower, Traitor’s Gate and Tower Green.
-It’s also where you can see the Queen’s Crown Jewels.
+This World Heritage Site dates back 1,000 years to the reign of William the Conqueror and contains some of London’s most iconic landmarks: the White Tower, Bloody Tower, Traitor’s Gate and Tower Green.
+It’s also where you’ll find the Queen’s priceless Crown Jewels.

-Craig has written a review of the Tower of London on his blog, but he recommends another two events as well: the Ceremony of the Keys is one of the best free events in London, whilst the Yeoman Warder Tour is a great way to learn some of its history.
+Craig has written a review of the Tower of London on his blog.
+If you’re interested in the Tower then e has written about two related events as well: the Ceremony of the Keys is one of the best free events in London, whilst the Yeoman Warder Tour is a great way to learn about some of its history.

 Number of annual visitors: 1,949,330

 How can the National Portrait Gallery make the top ten and not the National Gallery?
 It’s crazy!
 Two million tourists might like it, but if you take our advice then you’ll pick the one next-door instead.

 The Portrait Gallery is like a Who’s Who of British history, and shows you the faces of famous (and infamous) kings and queens, politicians, writers, scientists, right up to our modern-day celebrities.
 If you’re coming from overseas then the chances are that you won’t have a clue who most of these people are, which is why we definitely recommend going to the National Gallery instead.